DatGizmo/docker-borgbackup/readme.md

 file store/mounted device.
 And the second one is a backup via ssh/sftp protocol and a borg server.
 Booth is possible with this docker backup solution.

+To work correctly the docker container needs some more data like your ssh-key or/and a connection to the ssh-agent.
+To backup data which isn't owned by the caller we start the container via `sudo` (configurable) and privileged.
+All folder which are not stores are mounted in read-only mode.

 # a simple example (installation, inifile and backup)

 To show a little example let us assume we need to backup everything under